bndtools/bnd/biz.aQute.bndlib.tests/testresources/readme/readmeForGenerationFromJar.md

 ### Lifecycle

-This component is an `immediate component`, it will be activated on bundle start as soon as all its requirements will be satisfied.
+This component is a `delayed component` with a `bundle` scope, it will be activated if needed as soon as all its requirements will be satisfied.

 </bnd-gen>